MarwanDebbiche/post-tuto-deployment/blog-post/post.md

         data[name][sub_category_name] = sub_category_uri
 ```

+Now comes the selenium part: we'll need to loop over the companies of each sub-category and fetch their URL.

-We define a function to fetch company urls referenced in a given subcategory:
+We first define a function to fetch company urls referenced in a given subcategory:

 ```python
 def extract_company_urls_form_page():